jrhull/grab/README.md

 Plugin-Grab
 =============

-This plugin makes it easier for you to quickly grab different sections from a string variable (usually the {content}).
+This Statamic plugin makes it easier for you to quickly grab different sections from a string variable (usually the {content}).
 Right now it only lets you grab the first paragraph.
 Later versions will let you choose which block of content you want.

 ## Installing
 1. Download the zip file (or clone via git) and unzip it or clone the repo into `/_add-ons/`.